Drew-Kitik/Capstone-Project-/README.md

 February 1, 2025 – August 30, 2025

 **Objectives:**

 The goal of the project was to model price dynamics, detect structural changes, and identify clustering behavior across high-value in-game assets using time-series and unsupervised learning methods.

-This repository contains:
+The project contains the following:

 -API-based data scraper (OSRS Grand Exchange)